Singleton Turned Coupled-Up

 And then there’s the whole awkwardness about the past.
 This has been strangely enlightening and also I discovered, goes both ways.
 It’s not the fact that I have a past that embarrasses me, it’s the amount of drama in it.
 Think how that would sound to Mr.Understated Silent, Solid Type.
 But then I mention a song of his that I came across and he says uneasily, “Yeah….I was….going through a phase back then.”
 Heh, there’s some consolation in that.

 The friends have yet to be met, his and mine and I know from experience (zzzzing, I did it again!), that is another major bridge to be crossed.
 The urban family is just as much of a big deal as the joint family, never mind what he says about everyone doing their own thing.
 Well, one learns, one lives.
 Love is a complicated thing but at least you get to go at it with a partner.

 There’ll be more on this.
 Single or otherwise, I’m still me and I have a feeling I’ve just stepped into an alternate universe.
 I’ll keep y’all posted on the sights.

-Posted on January 3, 2011, in Relationships and tagged Angst, Blogger, Blogicide, Boyfriend, Conversation, Dating, Feminism, Friends, Gender stereotypes, Jealousy, Love, Male-bashing, Past, Post, Relationship, Single, Smug, Sulky, Time, Wholesome, Words.
+Posted on January 3, 2011, in Relationships and tagged Awkward new relationship, Being single, Blogicide, Boyfriend, Friends, Gender stereotypes, Jealousy, Love, Male-bashing.
 Bookmark the permalink.
 1 Comment.